 I remember how frustrating it was when I first started stamping.
 Next to acrylic nail extension this was the hardest nail art I've tried so far.
 There is definitely a learning curve.
-It was messy, the image was blurred, and I could never get the full image on the stamper no matter how hard I tried.
+It was messy, the images were blurred, and I could never get the full image on the stamper no matter how hard I tried.
 I will save you the hassle and fill you in on what I learned from my many trials and errors.
 I will add my tips and tricks after the tutorial.

 **This post may contain affiliate links.
 That just means that if you purchase products using my links, I will receive a small commission at no extra cost to you**